5 Sources

 1

 .
-In November, the Social Media Victims Law Center and the Tech Justice Law Project filed seven lawsuits in California state courts alleging that OpenAI released GPT-4o before it was ready1
+Last November, the Social Media Victims Law Center and the Tech Justice Law Project filed seven lawsuits in California state courts alleging that OpenAI released GPT-4o prematurely, with claims that the product's psychologically manipulative nature contributed to wrongful deaths by suicide1

 .
-The suits claim the product's psychologically manipulative nature contributed to wrongful deaths, citing four individuals who died by suicide and three others who experienced severe, life-threatening delusions after extended interactions with the chatbot1
+The suits cite four individuals who died by suicide and three others who experienced severe, life-threatening delusions after extended interactions with the chatbot1

 2